• Skip to main content

 Your Informal Work Experience and Activities:

-If you have ever babysat, pet seated, shovelled snow, did lawn mowing or anything else to earn money, you have a work experience.
+If you have ever babysat, pet-seated, shoveled snow, done lawn mowing, or done anything else to earn money, you have work experience.
 Even so when you volunteer.

 If you have never had any jobs – which actually mustn’t come with paychecks, then focus on all the things you’ve had to do to showcase your talents and abilities.
 Most importantly, these abilities should be related to the field of what you are applying for.